hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Initiate

 - Level 3 strategies should only be learned if you have played with the group for a few days (20+ games of experience).
-- This level introduces a few different kinds of Chop Moves.
-While Chop Moves may not be used in every single game, level 3 players should be comfortable with all of the basic forms.
+- This level introduces a few different kinds of *Chop Moves*.
+While *Chop Moves* may not be used in every single game, level 3 players should be comfortable with all of the basic forms.
 - See the [learning path document](Learning_Path.md) for general descriptions of each level.
 - Level 3 subsections:
   - [Conventions & Special Moves](#level-3---initiate---conventions--special-moves)